Now You See Me: Now You Don't: Plot

-At a private party in Antwerp where the diamond is being exhibited and is set to be auctioned, Daniel and the three young magicians execute the heist through a combination of disguises, prop switching, and misdirection to seize the diamond from Veronika.
-Her security and police fail to pursue them as Jack Wilder, Henley Reeves, and Merritt McKinney, the remaining members of the original Four Horsemen, arrive to assist them, explaining that they have also received messages on tarot cards from the Eye.
-The Horsemen later reveal that a heist had gone wrong that resulted in their leader, Dylan Rhodes, being arrested and held in a Russian prison, resulting in the group's split and disappearance from the public.
+At a private party in Antwerp, where the Diamond is being displayed, Daniel and the three young illusionists execute a heist to steal the Diamond.
+Veronika's security and the police fail to pursue them as three other Horsemen—Jack Wilder, Henley Reeves, and Merritt McKinney—arrive to help, each having also received a tarot card from the Eye.
+The Horsemen recount a heist gone wrong that led to their leader, Dylan Shrike, being incarcerated in a Russian prison and the team falling apart.